-- a) Children who at the time of admission will have a sibling# attending the school;
+- Children who at the time of admission will have a sibling# attending the school;

-- b) Non-baptised children of Catholic† families^ (applies to criteria 5 and 7 only);
+- Non-baptised children of Catholic† families^ (applies to criteria 5 & 7 only);

-- c) Those living closest to the school measured in a straight line from the school’s main entrance to the home address.
+- Priority will be determined by a straight line distance from home to the school, with those living closest being given the highest priority.
 Distances are calculated by the Local Authority, as defined in the Secondary Education in Essex booklet, by use of a Geographical Information System which accurately measures the distance from the home address to the school.

 Children with a statement of special educational needs or an Education, Health and Care Plan (EHCP) that name a school in the statement/EHCP are required to be admitted to that school that is named regardless of the admissions criteria mentioned above.

-Applications received after the published closing date will be handled in accordance with the published co-ordinated admissions scheme and will be treated as late applications unless there is evidence to show that the application could not have reasonably been made on time.
+Late Applications: Applications received after the published closing date will be handled in accordance with the published coordinated admissions scheme and will be treated as late applications unless there is evidence to show that the application could not have reasonably been made on time.

-In the event of oversubscription unsuccessful applicants will be placed onto a waiting list.
-The waiting list will be maintained by Essex LA until the end of the first week of the Autumn term 2018 in accordance with the published co-ordinated admissions scheme.
+Waiting List: In the event of over subscription unsuccessful applicants will be placed onto a waiting list.
+The waiting list will be maintained by Essex LA until the end of the first week of the Autumn term 2019 in accordance with the published coordinated admissions scheme.
 The priority order of the waiting list will be in accordance with the admissions criteria.